 When cash prices are high, your stash of points and miles can be a savior.

-It's getting harder and harder to get outsized value from frequent flyer miles on flights within the U.S. That's because airlines like Delta, American, and United have transitioned to dynamic award pricing, which means they often charge far more points when cash prices rise closer to departure.
+It's getting harder and harder to get outsized value from frequent flyer miles on flights within the U.S. That's because airlines like Delta, American, and United now use dynamic award pricing, which means they often charge far more points when cash prices rise closer to departure.

 Still, it's worth exploring what you can find using your miles.
 It could save you big time.

 Or maybe you've got a big cache of credit card points from cards like the Chase Sapphire Preferred® Card?
-Find the best deal you can using Google Flights, then book it using your points through the Chase travel portal.
-You may not get outsized value, but it sure beats paying a small fortune for your last minute fare.
+Find the best deal you can with Google Flights, then book it using your points through the Chase travel portal.
+You may not get outsized value, but it sure beats paying a small fortune for your last-minute fare.